Maximal stream and minimal cutset for first passage percolation through a domain of $\mathbb{R}^d$: First definitions and main result

 \subsection{Brief presentation of the limiting objects}

-We consider a sequence $(\v \mu_n^{\max})_{n\geq 1}$ of maximal streams and a sequence $(\E_n^{\min})_{n\geq 1}$ of minimal cutsets.
-For each $n$, $\v \mu_n ^{\max}$ is a solution of a discrete random problem of maximal flow, $\E_n^{\min}$ is a solution of a discrete random problem of minimal cutset, and by the max-flow min-cut Theorem
+We consider a sequence $(\vec\mu_n^{\max})_{n\geq1}$ of maximal streams and a sequence $(\E_n^{\min})_{n\geq1}$ of minimal cutsets.
+For each $n$, $\vec\mu_n ^{\max}$ is a solution of a discrete random problem of maximal flow, $\E_n^{\min}$ is a solution of a discrete random problem of minimal cutset and by the max-flow min-cut theorem

 where $\phi_n$ stands for $\phi_n( \G^1_n, \G^2_n, \O_n)$.
-The goal of this article is to prove that \begin{itemize} \item $(\v \mu_n^{\max})_{n\geq 1}$ converges in a way when $n$ goes to infinity to a continuous stream $\v \mu$ which is the solution of a continuous deterministic max-flow problem to be precised; \item $(\E_n^{\min})_{n\geq 1}$ converges in a way when $n$ goes to infinity to a continuous cutset $\E$ which is the solution of a continuous deterministic min-cut problem to be precised; \item these continuous deterministic max-flow and min-cut problems are in correspondence, i.e., the flow of $\v \mu$ is equal to the capacity of $\E$, and $\phi_n/n^{d-1}$ converges towards this constant. \end{itemize} We obtain these results, except that the continuous max-flow and min-cut problems we define may have several solutions, thus we obtain the convergence of the discrete streams $\v \mu_n ^{\max}$ (respectively the discrete cutsets $\E_n^{\min}$) towards the set of the solutions of a continuous deterministic max flow problem (respectively min-cut problem).
+The goal of this article is to prove that: \begin{itemize} \item$(\vec\mu_n^{\max})_{n\geq1}$ converges in a way when $n$ goes to infinity to a continuous stream $\vec\mu$ which is the solution of a continuous deterministic max-flow problem to be precised; \item$(\E_n^{\min})_{n\geq1}$ converges in a way when $n$ goes to infinity to a continuous cutset $\E$ which is the solution of a continuous deterministic min-cut problem to be precised; \item these continuous deterministic max-flow and min-cut problems are in correspondence, that is, the flow of $\vec\mu$ is equal to the capacity of $\E$, and $\phi_n/n^{d-1}$ converges toward this constant. \end{itemize} We obtain these results, except that the continuous max-flow and min-cut problems we define may have several solutions, thus we obtain the convergence of the discrete streams $\vec\mu_n ^{\max}$ (resp., the discrete cutsets $\E_n^{\min}$) toward the set of the solutions of a continuous deterministic max flow problem (resp., min-cut problem).
 In this section, we try to present very briefly these continuous max-flow and min-cut problems.
-A complete and rigorous description will be given in Sections \ref{secNozawa} and \ref{secproba}.
-The aim of the present section is to give an intuitive idea of the objects involved in the main theorems of Section \ref{secdef3}.
+A complete and rigorous description will be given in Sections~\ref{secNozawa} and \ref {secproba}.
+The aim of the present section is to give an intuitive idea of the objects involved in the main theorems of Section~\ref{secdef3}.

-The first quantity that has been studied is the maximal flow $\phi_n$, however a law of large numbers for $\phi_n$ is difficult to establish in a general domain.
+The first quantity that has been studied is the maximal flow $\phi_n$; however, a law of large numbers for $\phi_n$ is difficult to establish in a general domain.
 It is considerably simpler in the following situation.
-Let $\vv$ be a unit vector in $\RR^d$, let $Q(\vv)$ be a unit cube centered at the origin having two faces orthogonal to $\vv$, and let
+Let $\vv$ be a unit vector in $\RR^d$, let $Q(\vv)$ be a unit cube centered at the origin having two faces orthogonal to $\vv$ and let

-be respectively the upper half part and the lower half part of the boundary of $Q$ in the direction $\vv$.
-Whenever $\EE (t(e)) < \infty$, a subadditive argument yields the following convergence:
+be, respectively, the upper half part and the lower half part of the boundary of $Q$ in the direction $\vv$.
+Whenever $\EE(t(e)) < \infty$, a subadditive argument yields the following convergence: